 - Asking all who participate in person to review and commit to our Covenant for In-Person Gathering (below).

 - Contact Tracing – simple style – we ask all who attend an in-person service, meeting, or other gathering to complete our contact tracing form.
 This allows us to inform you of possible exposure from another congregant.
 There will be QR codes on the Order of Service.
 Please help a fellow congregant out if they don’t have a smartphone available.
-Click for the Contact Tracing Form
+Click for the Contact Tracing Form.
+Read more about the QR Codes and how they work here.

 - Asking you to promptly inform the Minister or a Board Member if you test positive for Covid following being at the church.